Pottsville groove rockers Crobot play album release shows for ‘Motherbrain’ Aug. 21-Sept. 1

 Sunday, Sept.
 1: Taste of Madison, Madison, WI

 Like food of the gods, rock ‘n’ roll nourishes the soul.
 Offering holy communion, Crobot proudly personify a trinity of “meat, strings, and emotion” within their music and during the raucous and raging gigs they remain known for.
-Striking a delicate balance between hard-charging riffs, ass-shaking funk, and out-of-this-world reflective stage attire, the Pottsville, Pennsylvania group – Brandon Yeagley (lead vocals, harmonica), Chris Bishop (guitar, vocals), and Dan Ryan (drums) – satisfy starvation for sonic sustenance on their fourth full-length and 2019 debut for Mascot Records, “Motherbrain.”
+Striking a delicate balance between hard-charging riffs, ass-shaking funk, and out-of-this-world reflective stage attire, the Pottsville, Pennsylvania group – Brandon Yeagley (lead vocals, harmonica), Chris Bishop (guitar, vocals), and Dan Ryan (drums) – satisfy starvation for sonic sustenance on their third full-length and 2019 debut for Mascot Records, “Motherbrain.”
 James Lascu and Eddie Collins share the role of touring bassist for Crobot.

 “When we were making the record, it was all about ‘meat, strings, and emotion’,” Bishop affirms.
 “It explains the thought process.
 We’d usually start the day with chicken biscuits from Chick-fil-A. Obviously, I would play the strings.
 The emotion comes from the sheer power of me playing.”